tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 - **Computational**: It is $\mathcal{O}(2^n-1)$ in both space and time.
 We are quickly going to run out of computational resources to calculate and store the joint.

-- **Cognitive**: Impossible to aquire so many numbers from a human or even a expert.
+- **Cognitive**: Impossible to acquire so many numbers from a human or even an expert.

-- **Statistical**: Need huge amount of prior data to calculate the joint.
+- **Statistical**: Need a huge amount of prior data to calculate the joint.

 ### Can we represent joint distribution more compactly

 Suppose, we have SAT scores and Intelligence and we want to determine the joint distributions over these two RVs.
 We can write it as either $P(S, I) = P(S \mid I)P(I)$ or $P(S, I) = P(I \mid S)P(S)$.
-The former seems to be a more natural way of writing the joint distribution as, naturally, intelligence of a student determines his/her SAT scores.
+The former seems to be a more natural way of writing the joint distribution as, naturally, the intelligence of a student determines his/her SAT scores.
 Hence, it makes sense to ask what is the SAT score given the student's intelligence.
 Keep this notion of ***assumptions*** in mind!

 Now consider one more RV Grade ($G$) of a student.
 Notice that none of the three variables are independent of each other.
-Grade and SAT scores are clearly corelated with the Intelligence, in the sense that, student's performance in SAT and his grade affect our belief of his intellignce.
+Grade and SAT scores are correlated with Intelligence, in the sense that, student's performance in SAT and his grade affect our belief of his intelligence.
 We can make a ***assumption*** that the grade of a student doesn't depend on his SAT score, given his intelligence.
 We essentially are saying

 $$P(G \mid I, S) = P(G \mid I)$$

 which can be represented as $$G \perp S \mid I$$.

-These assumptions are modelling choice and once chosen cannot be changed.
-This choice of assumptions is made such that it agrees the most with the observed data out of all modelling choices.
+These assumptions are modeling choice and once chosen cannot be changed.
+This choice of assumptions is made such that it agrees the most with the observed data out of all modeling choices.

-Let's see the implications of the independence assumption we made in previous discussion.
-Suppose, $I$ and $S$ are binary variables and $G$ can take upto 3 values.
+Let's see the implications of the independence assumption we made in the previous discussion.
+Suppose, $I$ and $S$ are binary variables and $G$ can take up to 3 values.
 Under no assumption, we would have $2 \times 2 \times 3 - 1 = 11$ parameters.
 Under our assumption, the joint distribution factorizes as follows

 $$P(S, I, G) = P(G \mid I)P(S \mid I)P(I)$$

 which needs only $7$ parameters to be represented.
-This means, we can reduce the number of parameters required to represent the joint distribution by assuming independence between our RVs.
+This means we can reduce the number of parameters required to represent the joint distribution by assuming independence between our RVs.

 #### Advantages of assuming the conditional independencies